 Target groups

-SCA is dedicated to supporting individuals living in poverty and facing vulnerabilities in rural areas, with a particular focus on children, youth, women, and persons with disabilities.
+The Solidarity Committee is dedicated to supporting individuals living in poverty and facing vulnerabilities in rural areas, with a particular focus on children, youth, women, and persons with disabilities.
 Read more about our target groups.

 Women